 The safety audit, conducted by ADOT, is an educational module designed to ensure new entrant carriers have the knowledge and tools they need to operate safely and comply with state and federal regulations.
 All NE motor carriers (private and for-hire) seeking to operate in interstate commerce must undergo the SA.

-New carrier entrant audits are conducted at the principal place of business and takes two to four hours as auditors ask 82 safety-related questions, including 18 related to hazardous materials (if applicable).
+New carrier entrant safety audits are currently being conducted electronically.
+If applicable, in the future the audit may be conducted at the principal place of business and takes two to four hours as auditors ask 82 safety-related questions, including 18 related to hazardous materials (if applicable).

 While the safety audit will not result in a safety rating for the new entrant carrier, the audit does give ADOT and the carrier the opportunity to discuss any areas in which they may not be fully compliant.
 Civil penalties may not be levied against a motor carrier, but a motor carrier's registration may be revoked as a result of failing a SA.

 New carriers are required to pass a safety audit within the 18-month safety-monitoring period.
-New Entrants carriers are required to have a Safety Audit conducted within 12 months for Property carriers, 4 months for Passenger Motor Coach carriers, and all other Passenger carriers within 9 months.
+New Entrants carriers are required to have a Safety Audit conducted within 12 months for Property carriers, and 4 months for Passenger Motor Coach carriers.

 A carrier who fails an audit is notified within 45 days and given 60 days to correct the problem or lose its operating authority.
 Passenger carriers and HazMat haulers are given only 45 days to correct violations.
 Once the FMCSA revokes the authority and issues an out-of-service order, the new entrant must wait 30 days before again applying for authority and starting the process all over.

-ETA: A Motor Carrier's Guide to Improving Highway Safety is an informational guide to help with understanding the safety audit.
+The Motor Carrier Safety Planner is an informational guide to help with understanding the safety audit.